codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_Forgejo.md

 project: 1
 ---

+Kubernetes-native CI/CD with Argo Workflows and Forgejo for scalable, declarative automation

 <!--more-->

 We implement CI/CD pipelines based on Argo Workflows integrated with Forgejo, an open-source Git service.
 This solution provides scalable, container-native automation that replaces traditional CI tools with Kubernetes-native workflows managed declaratively.